pgenergy/ml-api/README.md

 ````
 ## Running in Docker container

-Install docker and run
+Install docker and run in command line
 ````
 $ docker-compose up
 ````
-in command line.

-After the image is built and the container has started you can start interacting with it, unless you have configured the ports differently it should be reachable under `http://localhost:8000/`
+After the image is built and the container has started you can start interacting with it under `http://localhost:8000/`

 ## Access OpenAPI/Swagger Interface